Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-5.md

 "The stars.
 There are so many of them.
 And they make shapes, you see that?"
 Alix climbed a small tree to get a closer look.
 "I wonder what's out there.
 Must be more planets like ours, right?
 Maybe there are more gods!
 And you could be friends!
 Or find new family there!"

 Feria couldn't suppress a smile.
 "Maybe.
-Would be nice, wouldn't it?"
+Would be nice, wouldn't it?
+To get advice from other stumbling gods.
+To try again on another planet if we fail here ..."

 Alix pointed at random objects around him.
 "This place stinks.
 Mothers kill their sons.
 Half of life is trampled before they're one year old, the other half is big as a mountain.
 And even _they_ aren't safe from freak creatures like the Smasher.
 Surely, on other planets, everyone just lives in peace and harmony?"